-With the expansion and expansion of the Jüterbog shooting range, the “New Camp" was built on the southern side of the main road with a barrack camp, the provision office, Storage buildings and huge warehouses.
+With the expansion of the Jüterbog shooting range, the “New Camp" was built on the southern side of the main road with a barrack camp, the provision office, storage buildings and huge warehouses.

 So it inevitably became necessary to also have a medical facility for the numerous military units.
 The first on-site hospital was completed as early as 1893.

-Military doctors now also had to include include family members of soldiers and private patients from the civilian population in their treatment).
-So a new hospital building in U-shape, a kitchen building and a laundry was built.
+(especially since the Military doctors now also had to include include family members of soldiers and private patients from the civilian population in their treatment).
+So a new hospital building in U-shape, a kitchen building and a laundry were built.

 The hospital now had 400 beds and included departments for surgery, internal diseases, skin and venereal diseases, as well as a special ward for obstetrics.
 With the orientation of the hospital rooms in the new building to the south, the terraces and balconies, the sunlight and the fresh forest air were also used as therapy for tuberculosis patients.